frandieguez/.dotfiles/README.md

 Fran's dot configuration files
 ==============================
-Files on this repository are the important configurations that I'm using all the day and I don't want to lost.
-Feel free of use them and provide me any trick if you think that it could make me life easier.
+Files on this repository are the important configurations that I'm using all the day and I don't want to lose.
+Feel free to use them and provide me any trick if you think that it could make me life easier.

 Among these files you will find highly opinionated configurations for:
   * Bash
+  * bspwm
   * Git
   * Gitignore
+  * mutt
+  * screen
   * Tmux
   * Vim/Nvim
   * Zsh
-  * screen

-An experimental support for NVim is included, by symlinking to Vim configs.

 Install all
 -----------